european-modelling-hubs/covid19-scenario-hub-europe/README.md

 ### Identifying scenarios and setting parameters

-We will create scenarios at 4-8 week intervals with each set of scenarios (a round) projecting over a future 3-12 months.
-As a starting point, our framework for setting scenarios in each round is a 2x2 matrix composed of two variables, each with optimistic and pessimistic parameter values for its influence on COVID-19 outcomes.
+We are creating scenarios at 4-8 week intervals with each set of scenarios (a round) projecting over a future 3-12 months.
+Our framework for setting scenarios in each round is usually a 2x2 matrix composed of two variables, each with optimistic and pessimistic parameter values for its influence on COVID-19 outcomes.

 #### Variables

 We aim to include one variable that is biologically intrinsic to COVID-19, and one variable that can be influenced extrinsically by national-level policy action.
-For each variable we will identify one or more observable parameters that represent the causal pathway from the variable to the outcome.
+For each variable we identify one or more observable parameters that represent the causal pathway from the variable to the outcome.

-For each scenario round, we will collaborate with the ECDC to define the extrinsic variable, based on their interactions with national policy-makers and assessment of possible policy options.
+For each scenario round, we collaborate with the European Centre for Disease Prevention and Contorl (ECDC) to define the relevant variables, based on their interactions with national policy-makers and assessment of possible policy options.
 We will draw on the epidemiology of COVID-19 in Europe to suggest themes for the biologically intrinsic variable.
-After an initial consultation with the ECDC, we will share and seek suggestions for the scenario variables from participating teams.
+After an initial consultation with the ECDC, we share and seek suggestions for the scenario variables from participating teams.

 #### Parameters

 Each of the two variables can be expressed using one or multiple parameters representing an observable value on the causal pathway between the variable and outcome.
-We can explore the uncertain impact of each parameter by identifying the two most plausible parameter values that would create either the best possible (optimistic) or worst possible (pessimistic) COVID-19 outcome.
+We can explore the uncertain impact of each parameter by identifying the two most plausible parameter values that would create either the best possible (optimistic) or worst plausible (pessimistic) COVID-19 outcome.

 Modelling teams do not have to include the underlying variables in their model, but the model structure should be able to include each explicit parameter value.
 Additional implicit parameters may be relevant to each variable but not quantitatively specified in the scenario definition.
 Whether these parameters are included in a model is at each teams’ discretion.